Stakes rise for Boeing as EU, Canada step up scrutiny of 737 MAX after crashes

 Lawmakers and safety experts are questioning how thoroughly regulators vetted the MAX model and how well pilots were trained on new features.
 For now, global regulators have grounded the existing fleet of more than 300 MAX aircraft, and deliveries of nearly 5,000 more - worth well over $500 billion - are on hold.

-Pressure on Chicago-headquartered Boeing has grown with news that federal prosecutors are scrutinizing how carefully the MAX model was developed, two people briefed on the matter said.
+Pressure on Chicago-headquartered Boeing has grown with news that federal prosecutors are scrutinising how carefully the MAX model was developed, two people briefed on the matter said.

 The U.S. Justice Department is also looking at the FAA’s oversight of Boeing, one of the people said.
 And a federal grand jury last week issued at least one subpoena to an entity involved in the plane’s development.